The Ultimate Guide to Storytelling in Marketing & Business

 Tapping into people’s emotions and bearing both the good and bad is how stories inspire, motivate, and drive action.
 Stories also foster brand loyalty by creating a narrative around your brand or product that humanizes it while marketing your business.

 Few brands use inspiration as a selling tactic, but ModCloth does it well.
-Sharing the real story of its business makes the brand relatable and worth purchasing and inspires other founders and business owners.
+Sharing the real story of its business makes the brand relatable.
+I love how this is a woman-founded business that has aesthetics that match mine.
+Plus the brand can inspire other founders and business owners.

 Image Source